chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/RNG/RNG_MultiRNG/readme.txt

 GPIO, DMA and NVIC).
 You may update this function to change RNG configuration.

 After startup, user is asked to press key button.
-Multiple Random 32bit numbers are genrerated as soon as the key is pressed.
+Multiple Random 32bit numbers are generated as soon as the key is pressed.
 The Random numbers are updated and displayed on the debugger in aRandom32bit variable.

 LED3 will turn ON, if any error is occurred.